wilath/recipe-book/README.md

 -switch cross-servcie communaction from app-component to medation.service.ts

+-move shopping list to userData and change switch shopping list module to user module

+-emojis

+-defer loading for posts in microblog module, skeloton loading

 -and more...

 # To Do:

+-adding pictures for posts

 -add possibility to add microblog Post when creating new Recipe

 -add href for notifacion leading to event, move clear to button

--move shopping list to userData and change shopping list module to user module

 -add star rating to recipes